As

 UV index

-In Chiang Rai, Thailand, the average daily maximum UV index in February is 10.
-A UV Index of 8 to 10 symbolizes a very high health hazard from exposure to the Sun's UV radiation for ordinary individuals.
+In Chiang Rai, the average daily maximum UV index in February is 10.
+A UV Index reading of 8 to 10 represents a very high health vulnerability from unprotected exposure to Sun's UV rays for average individuals.